Marjana Chowdhury: Education and other achievements

 Chowdhury attended the Young Women's Leadership School of East Harlem, New York from 2005 to 2011 and graduated as valedictorian of her class.
-In 2011, she received first prize at the New York City Science and Engineering Fair and represented New York as a finalist for the Intel International Science and Engineering Fair with her peer Maryama Diaw.
+In 2011, she received first prize at the New York City Science and Engineering Fair and represented New York as a finalist for the Intel International Science and Engineering Fair with Maryama Diaw.

-The pair's winning project assessed the reproductive success of the Gambusia holbrooki, used as a surrogate to the darter species.
+The pair's winning project assessed the reproductive success of the Eastern mosquitofish, used as a surrogate to the Okaloosa darter.
 Results from this inquiry were important to the reintroduction of the formerly endangered species, the Okaloosa darter, into suitable stream systems to ensure population success.
-Chowdhury and Diaw's efforts in collaboration with the U.S. Fish and Wildlife Service, the Biology Department of Loyola University, the Florida Fish and Wildlife Conservation Commission, and other students from the Young Women's Leadership School of East Harlem helped to reclassify the Etheostoma okaloosae from the status of endangered to threatened under the Endangered Species Act.
+Chowdhury and Diaw's efforts in collaboration with the United States Fish and Wildlife Service, the Biology Department of Loyola University New Orleans, the Florida Fish and Wildlife Conservation Commission, and other students from the Young Women's Leadership School of East Harlem helped to reclassify the Etheostoma okaloosae from the status of endangered to threatened under the Endangered Species Act of 1973.

 Chowdhury earned her Bachelor of Arts degree from Columbia College, Columbia University, in 2015.
 In 2013, she participated with a team consisting of other Columbia University and Cooper Union members in the International Genetic Engineering and Machines Competition.
 Her team took home a bronze prize for their project on a synthetic biology approach to etch copper in order to redefine the manufacturing of printed circuit boards.

-Chowdhury was also a Gates Millennium Scholar and Albert Shanker Scholar.
-In her final year at Columbia University, she received a King's Crown Leadership Award distinguishing her as a Senior Marshal, an honor bestowed upon members of the graduating class who have demonstrated achievement in their academics and extracurricular activities.
-She was also distinguished at graduation with a graduation cord presented by the Office of Multicultural Affairs (OMA) Recipients of this cord have demonstrated an outstanding commitment to diversity, social justice, and multiculturalism through the OMA, campus leadership, community involvement, academic endeavors, and/or personal dedication.
+Chowdhury was also a Gates Millennium Scholar and an Albert Shanker Scholar.
+In her final year at Columbia University, she received a King's Crown Leadership Award.